Anthropological Journal of European Cultures

 The Anthropological Journal of European Cultures is a biannual peer-reviewed academic journal that was established in 1990 as the Anthropological Yearbook of European Cultures.
 It obtained its current title in 2008 when Berghahn Books took over as the publisher.
 The journal covers research addressing the cultural and social changes of societies in contemporary Europe.
-The editors-in-chief are Aleksandar Bošković (UFRN), Natal and Institute of Archaeology, Belgrade, and Jennifer Cash (Nanyang Technological University, Singapore.
+The editors-in-chief are Panas Karampampas, Durham University, UK and Jennifer Cash (Nanyang Technological University, Singapore.

 Editors-in-chief

 The following persons are or have been editors-in-chief: